Lower Front Seams

 The stirrups themselves were usually difficult to spot in the show, but they could occasionally be seen if you knew to look for them.

-These elastic stirrups were attached to the lower pant legs in a variety of ways; my guess is that inconsequential details like this were likely left to the discretion of the individual making the costume.
+Also like their predecessors, these elastic stirrups were attached to the lower pant legs multiple ways; my guess is that minor details like this were probably left to the discretion of the individual costumer.

-On the screen-used Tasha Yar TNG jumpsuit I examined, the elastic stirrups were attached with triangular-shaped topstitching.
+On the screen-used Ensign Sito TNG jumpsuit I examined, the elastic stirrups were attached with square-shaped topstitching.

-On the screen-used Dr. Crusher TNG jumpsuit I examined, the stirrups were attached via an edge-stitch just above the hem, and a “stitch-in-the-ditch” above that.
+However, on the screen-used male extra’s TNG jumpsuit I examined, the stirrups were attached via an edge-stitch just above the hem, and a “stitch-in-the-ditch” above that.

 Sometimes though, when an actor’s boot(s) might be prominent in a particular shot, the elastic stirrups were temporarily undone – presumably tucked away inside the pant leg?